Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Building Blocks

 \begin{verse} {\sc Chained Weighted CNF-Satisfiability}\\ {\bf Input}: $r$ disjoint sets of Boolean variables $X_1, X_2, \ldots X_r$, each of size $q$; integer $k\in \N$; Boolean formulas $F_1$, $F_2$, \ldots, $F_{r-1}$, where each $F_i$ is an expression in conjunctive normal form on variables $X_i \cup X_{i+1}$. \\ {\bf Parameter}: $k$. \\ {\bf Question}: Is it possible to satisfy the formula $F_1 \wedge F_2 \wedge \cdots \wedge F_r$ by setting exactly $k$ variables to true from each set $X_i$ and all others to false? \end{verse}

 Our main result in this subsection is the following.
-We will also prove a number of variations later. \begin{theorem} {\sc Chained Weighted CNF-Satisfiability} is XNLP-complete. \end{theorem} \begin{proof} Membership in XNLP is easy to see.
+We will also prove a number of variations to be $\XNLP$-complete later in this subsection.

+\begin{theorem} is $\XNLP$-complete. \end{theorem} \begin{proof} Membership in $\XNLP$ is easy to see.
 Indeed, for $i$ from $1$ to $r$, we non-deterministically guess which variables in each $X_i$ are true, and keep the indexes of the true variables in memory for the two sets $X_i$, $X_{i+1}$.
-Verifying $F_i(X_i,X_{i+1})$ can easily be done in logarithmic space and linear time.
+Verifying $F_i(X_i,X_{i+1})$ can easily be done in $O(k + \log n)$ space and linear time.

 To show hardness, we transform from {\sc Timed Non-deterministic Cellular Automaton}.

 For each time step $t'$, each cell $r\in [1,q]$, and each state $s\in S$, we have a Boolean variable $x_{t',r,s}$ with $x_{t',r,s}$ denoting whether the $r$th cell of the automaton at time $t'$ is in state $s$.
 For each time step $t'\in [1,t-1]$, each cell $r\in [2,q]$, and each transition $z\in {\cal T}$ we have a variable $y_{t',r,z}$ that expresses that cell $r$ uses transition $z$ at time $t'$.